gogetta69/TMDB-To-VOD-Playlist/README.md

 ## Updated (12/08/2023):

-Added the Premiumize service as an alternative to Real-Debrid. (used only with torrent sites) Added threads when searching torrent sites for magnet links. (speeds up the time it takes to find a link) Added and fixed direct movie and tv show sources as well as more link extractors.
+- Added the Premiumize service as an alternative to Real-Debrid. (used only with torrent sites)
+- Added threads when searching torrent sites for magnet links. (speeds up the time it takes to find a link)
+- Added and fixed direct movie and TV show sources as well as more link extractors.
-Added TheTvApp sports section in the Live TV Playlist (set your app to load epg and playlist every 12 hours or less.)
+- Added TheTvApp sports section in the Live TV Playlist (set your app to load EPG and playlist every 12 hours or less.)
-Added PlutoTV to the live tv playlist (Multi Languages Here: https://github.com/matthuisman/i.mjh.nz) Redesigned the Live TV and DaddyLive functions and playlist. (all of the images in the playlist are working) Fixed a lot of bugs in the torrent search and filtering functions. (it finds links much more often now) Fixed the sorting by resolution and more likely to get higher quality links (torrent sites)
+- Added PlutoTV to the live TV playlist (Multi Languages Here: https://github.com/matthuisman/i.mjh.nz)
+- Redesigned the Live TV and DaddyLive functions and playlist. (all of the images in the playlist are working)
+- Fixed a lot of bugs in the torrent search and filtering functions. (it finds links much more often now)
+- Fixed the sorting by resolution and more likely to get higher quality links (torrent sites)

 After installation open the Read Me.txt or load the http://YOUR_IP_ADDRESS/info.php in your browser.